zmlka/undisciplinary/thomas_pynchon.md

 ## Quotes

 The aware room.
 The end of the first paragraph of _The Crying of Lot 49_.
-‘The room‘ here referring to the combination of a space and its boundaries, not other occupants of the space (as would be the case when saying “the whole room looked at me”), for Oedipa is the only person present.
+‘The room’ here referring to the combination of a space and its boundaries, not other occupants of the space (as would be the case when saying “the whole room looked at me”), for Oedipa is the only person present.